-Smoking is prohibited on any property owned or leased by the Atlanta Public Schools as well as in any Last revised August 2022 vehicle owned or insured by APS.
+Smoking is prohibited on any property owned or leased by the Atlanta Public Schools as well as in any vehicle owned or insured by APS.
 All employees, students, and visitors are prohibited from smoking on District property and in District vehicles.
 APS discourages using tobacco or nicotine in any form.